 Design and Features

-Footrests: Often included in bar stools for added comfort due to their height.
+Footrests: Typically included in bar stools for added comfort due to their height.

-Backrests and Armrests: Available in both types but more common in bar stools to provide additional support and comfort.
+Backrests and Armrests: Available in both types but more common in bar stools for extra support and comfort.

-Swivel Mechanism: Common in both types, allowing for easy movement and access.
+Swivel Mechanism: Common in both types, enabling easy movement and access.

 Choosing the Right Stool for Your Space